-- (a) For Payor Contracts which are repriced, renegotiated or executed post-Closing, the terms of Addendum 1 attached to these Terms of Certification, entitled "COPA Managed Care Contract Pricing Limitations," shall govern all pricing during the COPA Term.
-The Chief Financial Officer of the New Health System shall certify the New Health System's compliance with the terms of Addendum 1 in each Annual Report. - (b) The New Health System shall negotiate in good faith with all Payors to include the New Health System in health plans offered in the Geographic Service Area, and the New Health System shall comply with the provisions of Addendum 1 when negotiating and executing contracts with Payors.
+(a) For Payor Contracts which are repriced, renegotiated or executed post-Closing, the terms of Addendum 1 attached to these Terms of Certification, entitled "COPA Managed Care Contract Pricing Limitations," shall govern all pricing during the COPA Term.
+The Chief Financial Officer of the New Health System shall certify the New Health System's compliance with the terms of Addendum 1 in each Annual Report.

+- (b) The New Health System shall negotiate in good faith with all Payors to include the New Health System in health plans offered in the Geographic Service Area, and the New Health System shall comply with the provisions of Addendum 1 when negotiating and executing contracts with Payors.
 The New Health System shall agree to resolve, through mediation, any disputes in health plan contracting with Payors.
 The New Health System shall promptly notify the Department of any mediation occurring pursuant to this commitment and shall update the Department on the progress of such mediation.
-If mediation is not successful, then the New Health System shall proceed to arbitration with the Payor as set forth in Section 5.08. - (c) The New Health System shall not unreasonably refuse to negotiate with potential new Payor entrants to the market or Payors that have small market shares. - (d) The New Health System shall not make it a condition of contracting or otherwise request that it be the exclusive network provider to any Payor. - (e) The New Health System shall not bargain for or insist upon anti-tiering or anti-steering clauses in any Payor Contracts. - (f) The New Health System shall attempt to include in Payor Contracts provisions for improved quality and other value-based incentives based upon priorities agreed upon with each Payor, and such provisions shall be commercially reasonable. - (g) The New Health System shall not include as a condition in any Payor Contract a requirement that a Payor shall (i) not contract with other providers or hospitals in the Geographic Service Area, or in any county contiguous thereto, or (ii) exclusively contract with any or all affiliates of the New Health System. - (h) The New Health System shall also be prohibited from entering into an exclusive arrangement with a sole healthcare provider of any service in the Geographic Service Area without prior approval from the Department.
-Hospital-based physicians including anesthesiologists, radiologists, pathologists, emergency department physicians, radiation oncologists, pediatric specialties (including neonatology and intensivists), behavioral health physicians and extenders, and hospitalists are excepted from this requirement.
+If mediation is not successful, then the New Health System shall proceed to arbitration with the Payor as set forth in Section 5.08. - (c) The New Health System shall not unreasonably refuse to negotiate with potential new Payor entrants to the market or Payors that have small market shares. - (d) The New Health System shall not make it a condition of contracting or otherwise request that it be the exclusive network provider to any Payor. - (e) The New Health System shall not bargain for or insist upon anti-tiering or anti-steering clauses in any Payor Contracts.
+Notwithstanding the foregoing, to the extent the New Health System is engaged in risk-based, value-based or shared savings arrangements with Payors, the New Health System may coordinate care within its network of services to ensure continuity of care and lower cost. - (f) The New Health System shall attempt to include in Payor Contracts provisions for improved quality and other value-based incentives based upon priorities agreed upon with each Payor, and such provisions shall be commercially reasonable. - (g) The New Health System shall not include as a condition in any Payor Contract a requirement that a Payor shall (i) not contract with other providers or hospitals in the Geographic Service Area, or in any county contiguous thereto, or (ii) exclusively contract with any or all affiliates of the New Health System. - (h) The New Health System shall also be prohibited from entering into an exclusive arrangement with a sole healthcare provider of any service in the Geographic Service Area without prior approval from the Department.
+Hospital-based physicians including anesthesiologists, radiologists, pathologists, emergency department physicians, radiation oncologists, pediatric specialties (including neonatology and intensivists), behavioral health physicians and extenders, hospitalists, and critical care specialists are excepted from this requirement. - (i) The New Health System shall not restrict the ability of physicians to see their patients admitted to a COPA Hospital. - (j) Except for Integrated Solutions Health Network, LLC, the New Health System shall not contract with Payors on behalf of any Independent Physicians.
+Notwithstanding the foregoing, nothing herein shall prohibit any NHS Entity from contracting on behalf of Independent Physicians in a clinically integrated network agreement in compliance with federal antitrust laws.

-- (i) The New Health System shall not restrict the ability of physicians to see their patients admitted to a COPA Hospital. - (j) Except for Integrated Solutions Health Network, LLC, the New Health System shall not contract with Payors on behalf of any Independent Physicians.
-Notwithstanding the foregoing, nothing herein shall prohibit any NHS Entity from contracting on behalf of Independent Physicians in a clinically integrated network agreement in compliance with federal antitrust laws. - (k) The New Health System shall not bargain or insist on "most favored nations" or similar clauses in Payor Contracts. - (l) The New Health System shall be prohibited from owning, operating, controlling, or licensing any health plan.
+- (k) The New Health System shall not bargain or insist on "most favored nations" or similar clauses in Payor Contracts. - (l) The New Health System shall be prohibited from owning, operating, controlling, or licensing any health plan.